Microsoft SideWinder: Force Feedback 2

 Along with replacing the Precision Pro with a new design, the Force Feedback Pro was replaced with a Precision 2 derivative, the Force Feedback 2.
 Compared to the Force Feedback Pro and the Precision 2, nothing new was added to the Force Feedback 2 that wasn't added to the Precision 2, in fact the shift button was taken away.
 The overall size and weight difference was not so great with the use of smaller motors.
-This joystick came in two varieties: one version with a silver trigger, and an updated version with a translucent red trigger.
-One of the main ideas in the Force Feedback 2 was the removal of the power brick.
+This joystick came in two varieties: one version with a silver trigger and textured hard plastic grip, and an updated version with translucent red parts (trigger, buttons 3 & 4, rounded part at the bottom) that switched to a rubberized coating on the grip.
+One of the main changes in the Force Feedback 2 from the Force Feedback Pro was removing the external power brick and replacing it with an internal power supply.
 Since the release of the Force Feedback 2, the stick has garnered a reputation of reliability and resiliency, many Force Feedback 2 sticks are still in use currently.
 On eBay Sidewinder Force Feedback 2 joysticks regularly sell for more than the original MSRP of $109.